 Taylor Crabb started playing volleyball at the age of 3 on the sand courts at Outrigger Canoe Club in world-famous Waikiki Beach.
 He started to make waves nationally at an early age at Junior Olympics, competing annually with Outrigger's Club team.

 He finished his high school career at Punahou School ranked as the #1 player in the country and ESPN ranked Punahou as the #1 team in the country with a perfect 30-0 record.
 He won MVP of the "Best of the West" tournament in San Diego his senior year.

 Despite his high school success, only 1 college recruited him to play Outside Hitter -- Long Beach State.
-All the other schools wanted him to play Libero or Setter due to his smaller stature at 6 feet tall.
+All the other schools wanted him to play Libero or Setter due to his small stature at 6 feet tall.

 Crabb went on to prove those other schools wrong by not only starting at Outside Hitter for 4 years at Long Beach -- but going on to win National Collegiate Player of the Year in 2013 -- an unprecedented accomplishment for a player his size.
 For more on this awesome story, check out this video by The McKibbin Bros called "The Shortest MVP of All Time."

 He joined the AVP in 2015, which is the largest professional volleyball tour in the U.S. He's won the following awards:

 • Newcomer of the Year (2015)

 • 4x Defensive Player of the Year (2016-2019)

 • 2x Best Team (2018-2019)

 • 2x MVP (2018-2019)